sigasi/sigasi_insights/releasenotes/sigasi-2.23.md

 ## Basic datatype checking at type-time for VHDL

 Sigasi now reports datatype violations while you type (at type-time).
 You don't have to wait for your simulator to report datatype errors.
-Whenever you write a wrong datatype, you see an error message within less than a second! ("Screencast":http://www.sigasi.com/content/datatype-checks-while-you-type)
+Whenever you write a wrong datatype, you see an error message within less than a second!
+Screencast : [/screencasts/datatype-checks-while-you-type]

 ![Type time type validation](2.23/better-scoping.png "Type time type validation")